 - Online marketplaces

-These capabilities surpass those available in traditional brick-and-mortar retail.
-With all the diversity and benefits, there is no surprise that over the last years, ecommerce business globally has enjoyed steady and substantial growth.
-This tendency is not going to change – ecommerce is expected to keep growing, reaching $4.2 trillion in global sales by the end of 2020 according to Statista .
+These capabilities surpass those available in traditional retail.
+With all the diversity and benefits, there is no surprise that over the last few years, the ecommerce business has globally enjoyed steady and substantial growth.
+This tendency isn’t going to change – ecommerce is expected to keep growing, reaching $5.88 trillion in global sales by the end of 2025 according to Statista .

-As you see, ecommerce does not stand still and keeps taking up the share of traditional retail.
-Throughout the ecommerce history, there were many markets and companies that crashed or went bankrupt due to their inability to confront the online business.
-While others adjusted to the changes and now grow as a multichannel or omnichannel business.
-Let’s see how ecommerce has changed the global market.
+Ecommerce keeps taking up the share of traditional retail.
+Throughout history, some companies crashed due to their inability to confront online businesses, and those who made a success story.
+Below you can find out how ecommerce has changed the global market.

-A good example of ecommerce influence on the trading is the app development industry.
-15 years ago physical stores were loaded with various disks with games, applications and movies.
-But the digital breakthrough made it possible to provide apps and movies online.
-It gave birth to such well-known platforms as Steam, Google Play Store, Apple Store, Netflix and more.
-As a result, you are unlikely to find a CD disk with Half-Life:Alyx or DOOM Eternal on the shelves of brick-and-mortars.
-Ecommerce made disks useless.
+A good example of ecommerce influence on trading is the app development industry.
+About 20 years ago stores were loaded with various disks keeping games, applications, and movies.
+But the digital breakthrough made it possible to provide them online.
+Such well-known platforms as Steam, Google Play Store, Netflix, and more were established.
+And that’s how ecommerce made disks almost useless.